DevCycleHQ/AI-Prompts-And-Rules/install-prompts/flutter.md

 <error type="sdk_not_initialized">
 <symptom>"DevCycle client not initialized" or client methods fail</symptom>
 <diagnosis>
-1. Check: Is DVCClient initialized correctly?
+1. Check: Is DevCycleClient built correctly?
 2. Check: Is the SDK key valid?
 3. Check: Does the user object have required fields?
 </diagnosis>
 <solution>
 - Verify mobile SDK key (starts with dvc_mobile_)
-- Ensure client.initialize() is awaited
+- Use the onInitialized callback to determine when features have loaded
 - User must have userId or be marked as anonymous
 </solution>
 </error>